gexinh/BPGT/Readme.md

     |-datasets: customized pytorch dataset for WSI
     ||-wsi_dataset.py
     |
-    |-vis_utils: utlities of model visulization
+    |-vis_utils: utilities of model visualization

 ## Important Codes
 > **./model/base_model.py**:
-it contains details of modified MIL-backbone utilized for visual extractor and varying graph aggregation module for the gene encoder.
+it contains details of the modified MIL-backbone utilized for the visual extractor and varying graph aggregation module for the gene encoder.

 > **./utils/graph_utils.py**:
-it contains implementation details of encoding biomedical knowledge
+it contains implementation details for encoding biomedical knowledge

 > **./utils/linguistic_encoding.py**:
-it contains implementation details of encoding linguistic knowledge
+it contains implementation details for encoding linguistic knowledge

 > **./data/extract_biomedical_knowledge.py**:
-it contains implementation details of encoding linguistic knowledge
+it contains implementation details for extracting linguistic knowledge from texture.